mramirez600/udac_fsnd_catalog/README.md

 # Music Catalog
 ---
 ### Project Description
+Developed a content management system using the Flask framework in Python.
+Authentication is provided via OAuth and all data is stored within a PostgreSQL database.
+---
 This web application provides a list of items within a variety of categories and integrates third party user registration and authentication.
 Authenticated users should have the ability to post, edit, and delete their own items.

 ### Running the Application